snbafana/docs2context/README.md

 # docs2context

-docs2context is a powerful CLI tool that automates documentation scraping, cleaning, and aggregation.
+docs2context is a CLI tool that automates documentation scraping, cleaning, and aggregation.
 It intelligently searches for project documentation, crawls through related pages, and compiles everything into a single comprehensive markdown file optimized for context integration.

 ## Installation